Experts Share Strategies on Community-Based Tourism

 The Insta phenomenon can be leveraged, taken deeper and be turned outward.
 Convert the technology and the psychological needs it created/addresses to better serve humanity and the planet.
 My challenge to Facebook/IG: construct a corporate and societal legacy that is truly meaningful.

 COVID-19 has shown us just how interconnected we all are.
 Let's make that work for us.

 If you like this you may also be interested in these articles:

 - Cultural Experiences: Tips from Locals Around the World on How to Access Authentic Culture at Your Next Destination

 - Live Like a Local In Another Country with Long Term House Swap

 - International Greeter Association: Letting a Local Show you the Hearts of their Cities

 Have you engaged in community based tourism?
-Share your experience with other BCD readers by making a comment!
+Share your experience with other PAC readers by making a comment!